-You can use your HSA to pay for drug rehab, including the cost of your meals and lodging while you are undergoing treatment.
+You can use your HSA to pay for drug rehab, including your meals and lodging cost while you are undergoing treatment.

 If a health care provider recommends that you attend AA or NA meetings, you can pay for transportation costs and fees from your HSA.

-Your HSA can be used to pay for treatments and medications that are connected to your drug rehab, like medication, massages, and acupuncture, as long as your healthcare provider recommends them.
+Your HSA can be used to pay for treatments and medications that are connected to your drug rehabs, like medication, massages, and acupuncture, as long as your healthcare provider recommends them.

 What if I don’t have enough money in my HSA to pay for my rehabilitation program?

-If you do not have sufficient funds in your HSA to cover the costs of your rehabilitation program, you should pay the outstanding amount out-of-pocket, and after accumulating funds, you can reimburse yourself later.
+If you do not have sufficient funds in your HSA to cover the costs of your rehabilitation program, you should pay the outstanding amount out-of-pocket.
+After accumulating funds, you can reimburse yourself later.
 Generally, you request reimbursements from the financial institution managing your HSA account.

 Tips for setting up payment for drug rehab through your HSA:

-- Rehabilitation centers like Beachway Therapy Center understand that it is difficult to accomplish projects like setting up the financing for your treatment program during what is a time of turmoil in your life.
-Making the decision to enter a rehabilitation center is, for most people, emotionally exhausting, and coordinating payment for your treatment may seem like an insurmountable task.
+- Rehabilitation centers like Beachway Therapy Center understand that it is difficult to accomplish projects like setting up the financing for your treatment program during a time of turmoil in your life.
+Deciding to enter a rehabilitation center is, for most people, emotionally exhausting, and coordinating payment for your treatment may seem like an insurmountable task.

 - Why not contact the center that you have selected to enter for treatment and ask for their assistance?
 Beachway Therapy Center, for example, offers you help in setting things up with your HSA: There is a telephone number you can call as a first step in setting up payment for your program.